 The Jackson County Board of Commissioners met in regular session Monday at the Jackson County Courthouse.

-The next meeting of the Jackson County Board of Commissioners is scheduled Monday, Nov.
-20 at 9 a.m. at the Jackson County Courthouse at 101 N. Main St. For more information contact Chris Leville at 580-482-4420.
+The next meeting is scheduled for Monday, Jan.
+15 at 9 a.m. at the Jackson County Courthouse at 101 N. Main St.